reactify/dj-spotify/README.md

 There are alternatives for many of these programs e.g. Jack instead of Soundflower, Virtual Box instead of Parallels, and Pure data is simply used to reroute the output of Soundflower to another input of Soundflower, so really, any DAW application capable of passing audio from an input to an ouput will do...

-For the automated retreival of EchoNest data for the currently playing Spotify track, you will also need:
+For the automatic retreival of EchoNest data for the currently playing Spotify track, you will also need:
 - [Growl](http://growl.info/)
 - [pyechonest](https://github.com/echonest/pyechonest)
 - [appscript](https://pypi.python.org/pypi/appscript)